noheton/shepard/backend/README.md

 # shepard backend

-This is the source code repository for the shepard backend written in Java.
-For more information about shepard, its usage and infrastructure, check out [the wiki](https://gitlab.com/dlr-shepard/documentation/-/wikis/home).
+This is the source code folder for the shepard backend written in Java.
+For more information about shepard, its usage and infrastructure, check out [the wiki](https://gitlab.com/dlr-shepard/shepard/-/wikis/home).

 ## Getting started as a user